CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/Documentation and user guide/README.md

     Device hardware version, user set time interval, optional datalogging, and what connections are being used can be set from the configuration file settings.(extension).
 Device hardware version 1 is with both MAX31856 and SHT85 (more accurate temperature), and 2 is only SHT85 (more tidy).

-    Compensate for daylight saving time Arduino side

-    All available data values returned at once or alternatively as None if not available instead of newest data update, depending on how many wants it
+    All available data values returned at once or alternatively as None if not available instead of newest data update, depending if anyone wants it

 Program runs as long as computer is not in sleep mode